 Benefits for Servicemen provided by AES

-As an appreciation to the servicemembers of the country, AES has provided a number of benefits for them.
+As an appreciation to the servicemembers of the country, AES has provided several benefits for them.
 These benefits differ depending on the type of loan you have.

-1. Servicemembers Civil Relief Act (SCRA) - Members qualifying for this benefit will have their interest rates limited to 6% if their student loans were acquired before the military service.
+1. Servicemembers Civil Relief Act (SCRA) - Members qualifying for this benefit will have their interest rates limited to 6% of their student loans were acquired before the military service.
 All the costs and fees will be relinquished at the time of service.
-This benefit is applicable only to federal loans acquired after August 14, 2008.
+This benefit applies only to federal loans acquired after August 14, 2008.

 3. Total and Permanent Disability (TPD) Discharge